1. Home

 If you only have the JPG and you've lost the SVG, you're stuck with that resolution.
 There's no good way to "upscale" a JPG without quality loss.

-For more on choosing formats for different situations, see our image format guide.
+For more on choosing formats for different situations, see our guide to format selection.

 Ready to Convert SVG to JPG?